Richard Temple-Nugent-Brydges-Chandos-Grenville, 3rd Duke of Buckingham and Chandos

 Buckingham was the only son of Richard Temple-Grenville, 2nd Duke of Buckingham and Chandos, and was educated at Eton and Christ Church, Oxford.
 He joined the British Army, eventually rising to become a colonel.
 Buckingham entered politics, as Lord Chandos, in 1846 when he was elected unopposed from Buckinghamshire as a candidate of the Conservative Party.
-Buckingham served as Member of Parliament from 1846 to 1857, when he resigned.
+Buckingham served as a member of Parliament from 1846 to 1857, when he resigned.
 He contested a re-election in 1859, but lost.
 Buckingham served in various political offices during his tenure.

 In March 1867, he was appointed Secretary of State for the Colonies and served until December 1868.
-He also served as Governor of Madras from 1875 to 1880.
-As Governor, he handled the relief measures for the victims of the Great Famine of 1876-78.
+He also served as governor of Madras from 1875 to 1880.
+As governor, he handled the relief measures for the victims of the Great Famine of 1876–1878.
 Buckingham also served as Lord of the Treasury, Keeper of the Privy Seal of the Prince of Wales, Deputy Warden of the Stannaries, Deputy Lieutenant of Buckinghamshire, Chairman of the London and North-Western Railway, member of the Imperial Privy Council, Lord President of the Council and chairman of the committees in the House of Lords.
-He died on 26 March 1889 at the age of 65.
+He died in 1889 at the age of 65.

 Background and education

-Buckingham was the second child and only son of Richard, 2nd Duke of Buckingham and Chandos, and his wife Lady Mary, younger daughter of John Campbell, 4th Earl of Breadalbane and Holland (later The 1st Marquess of Breadalbane).
+Buckingham was the second child and only son of Richard, 2nd Duke of Buckingham and Chandos, and his wife Lady Mary, younger daughter of John Campbell, 4th Earl of Breadalbane and Holland (later the 1st Marquess of Breadalbane).
 His sister, Lady Anna Eliza Mary Gore-Langton, was a women's rights campaigner.
 As his father's son and heir apparent, he was styled Earl Temple from birth.
 He was 15 years of age when his paternal grandfather died and his father became the 2nd Duke of Buckingham and Chandos.
 From this time, he was styled Marquess of Chandos until he succeeded his father as Duke.

 Upon his father's death in 1861, his titles were Duke of Buckingham and Chandos, Marquess of Chandos, and Earl Temple of Stowe in the Peerage of the United Kingdom; Marquess of Buckingham, Earl Temple, Viscount and Baron Cobham in the Peerage of Great Britain; and Earl Nugent in the Peerage of Ireland.
 In 1868, he was also recognised by the House of Lords as Lord Kinloss in the Peerage of Scotland.
+He inherited 10,500 acres, mostly in Buckingham.

 The young Lord Temple, later Lord Chandos, attended Eton until 1841 and graduated from Christ Church, Oxford, from which he later received an honorary degree of D.C.L.
 Two years after graduation, Lord Chandos (as he then was) was commissioned a Lieutenant in the Royal Buckinghamshire Yeomanry and he would eventually become Honorary Colonel of that regiment.
 He was also Hon.
 Colonel of the 1st Administrative Battalion, Middlesex Artillery Volunteers and later of the City of London Artillery.